 - Unable to eat even when interested.

-Just like humans, psychological trauma causes weight loss in dogs.
+Just like humans, psychological trauma causes lost weight in dogs.
 They might be too depressed or anxiety to eat.
 Such situations can be triggered by change of environment or routine and loss of a family member.
-Nevertheless, your dog won’t feed when in an uncomfortable environment further contributing to his sudden weight loss.
+Nevertheless, your dog won’t feed when in an uncomfortable environment, further contributing to a sudden decline in weight.

-Diseases can affect your dog’s metabolism leading to lose of weight.
-Illnesses such as diabetes (common in senior dogs) affect the body’s insulin intake which in return affect the dog’s ability to store body fat.
-Furthermore, illnesses affecting vital organs such as the liver that provides crucial nutrients to your dog’s body can have major effect on your dog’s ability to gain weight.
+Diseases can affect your dog’s metabolism and lead to losing weight.
+Illnesses such as diabetes (common in senior dogs) affect the body’s insulin intake, which in turn affects the dog’s ability to store body fat.
+Furthermore, illnesses affecting vital organs that provides crucial nutrients to your dog’s body, such as the liver, can have major effect on your dog’s ability to gain weight.
 Respiratory diseases in some dogs may also affect their feeding patterns.

 Poor feeding habits

-If your dog has a change in his feed habits he might be a candidate to weight loss.
-If a dog takes less calories than what the body requires, he might not gain weight or may begin to shade some.
+If your dog has a change in his feed habits, he might experience a drop in weight.
+If a dog takes less calories than what the body requires, he might not gain healthy weight or may begin to shade some.
 Poor feeding habits may result from:

-- Less interested in the type of food given.
+- Being less interested in the type of dog food given

-- Issuing of too many treats before meal time.
+- Being issued too many treats before meal time

 - Recent vaccinations